 Growing up as the son of a coach and participating in athletics combined with an interest in the health and medical field led Ryan into athletic training.
 After receiving his undergraduate degree in Athletic Training and Health Promotion at South Dakota State University followed by a master’s degree in Exercise Physiology from the University of Northern Colorado, he also became a certified Strength and Conditioning Specialist.

 Ryan provides outreach to schools in Iowa and Minnesota as well as being the head athletic trainer for the Sioux Falls Storm for almost two decades.
-He also loves the diversity of being an athletic trainer in a clinical setting as well as working in a setting close with the physicians at Orthopedic Institute.
+He also loves the diversity of being an athletic trainer in a clinical setting as well as working closely with the physicians at Orthopedic Institute.

 Outside of his time at Orthopedic Institute, he loves hunting, fishing, and spending time with his family.

 Aaron Conklin, ATC

-His entire life, Aaron has wanted to work in a field where he could work with an athletic population and be able to help people as much as possible.
+His entire life, Aaron had wanted a job in a field where he could work with an athletic population and be able to help people as much as possible.
 Which is why, after he graduated with a Bachelor of Science from South Dakota State University, he pursued a career in athletic training and has continued that career to this day.

 Aaron works with athletes ranging from high schoolers to minor league teams.
-For him, the best thing about working in the field is seeing the athletes he works with being able to have an injury and work their way to full health, no matter what the activity may be.
-Outside of athletic training, he likes to spend whatever time he can outdoors including golfing, hunting, and biking.
+For him, the best thing about working in the field is seeing the athletes he works with recover from injury and regain their full strength and well-being, no matter what the activity may be.
+Outside of athletic training, he likes to spend whatever time he can outdoors, including golfing, hunting, and biking.